Somfic/documentation/eliteapi/voiceattack/tokens/syntax.md

 All EliteVA based tokens are prefixed with `EliteAPI`.
 This is to avoid interfering with tokens defined by the user or other plugins.

-For example, `{BOOL.EliteAPI.Gear}` returns the value of the ship's gear.
+For example, `{BOOL:EliteAPI.Gear}` returns the value of the ship's gear.
 For a list of all tokens see [this page](/eliteapi/voiceattack/tokens/ship.html).